What Are Assets?

 3. Current Assets (Short-Term Assets)

 Current assets are short-term resources that are expected to be converted into cash within one year.
+They are crucial for assessing a business’s liquidity and ability to meet short-term obligations.

 A. Examples of Current Assets